iamathilkhan/House-price-predictor/README.md

 The model uses the following features to predict housing price:

 - `Income`: Average Area Income
 - `House_Age`: Average Age of Houses in the Area
 - `Rooms`: Average Number of Rooms
 - `Bedrooms`: Average Number of Bedrooms
 - `Population`: Area Population

 ---

 ## 🛠 Technologies Used

 - Python
+- Flask
 - Pandas
 - NumPy
 - Scikit-learn